huggingface/huggingface_hub/docs/source/en/guides/upload.md

 ... )
 ```

+By default, the `.gitignore` file will be taken into account to know which files should
+be committed or not.
+By default we check if a `.gitignore` file is present in a commit, and if not, we check if it exists on the Hub.
+If you want to force the upload no matter
+the `.gitignore` file, you can pass `respect_gitignore=False`.
+Please be aware that only
+a `.gitignore` file present at the root of the directory with be used.
+We do not check
+for `.gitignore` files in subdirectories.

-Use the `allow_patterns` and `ignore_patterns` arguments to specify which files to upload.
+If you don't want to use an hardcoded `.gitignore` file, you can use the `allow_patterns` and `ignore_patterns` arguments to filter which files to upload.
 These parameters accept either a single pattern or a list of patterns.
 Patterns are Standard Wildcards (globbing patterns) as documented [here](https://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm).
 If both `allow_patterns` and `ignore_patterns` are provided, both constraints apply.
-By default, all files from the folder are uploaded.

-Any `.git/` folder present in any subdirectory will be ignored.
-However, please be aware that the `.gitignore` file is not taken into account.
+Beside the `.gitignore` file and allow/ignore patterns, any `.git/` folder present in any subdirectory will be ignored.
-This means you must use `allow_patterns` and `ignore_patterns` to specify which files to upload instead.

 ```py
 >>> api.upload_folder(